isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiv.md

 Follow the instructions provided by the relevant ground officers and signages on arrival.

 As part of immigration clearance, travellers will be asked for their PDT report showing a negative COVID-19 result.
 Failing which, they may be turned away, and/or have their entry/re-entry or work-related permits and passes cancelled.
+Singapore Citizens entering Singapore via the Causeway or Second Link from Malaysia are exempted from having to produce a PDT report.

 &#9744;  <i><b>B) COVID-19 Tests</b></i>